Both sides previous revisionPrevious revisionNext revision | Previous revision |

 </code> | </code> |

 The strings above are used for the device names for each transistor type.
 Note that the device type names are part of the technology-independent ACT configuration. | The strings above are used for the device names for each transistor type.
-Note that the device type names are part of the [[config:start#devices|technology-independent ACT configuration]]. |
+Note that the device type names are part of the [[config:generic#devices|technology-independent ACT configuration]]. |

 | |